cheiben/Semantic_terraform_modules/README.md

-# Semantic_terraform_modules

-# Terraform Module Versioning Pipeline
+# Terraform Module Semantics Versioning Pipeline

 This repository contains a Jenkins pipeline for automating the versioning and tagging process of Terraform AWS modules.